jguhlin/sfasta/README.md

 ## Note
 This has taken a few years of on again, off again development.
 FORMAT.md and other files are likely out of date.

+## FASTQ support?
+It's somewhat trivial to add the scores as another compression stream, and the struct that puts it all back together already has

 # Usage
 ## Installation
 `cargo install sfasta`